martingkc/card_app/readme.md

 ## Notes

-- Messaging is based on periodic polling — real-time updates are **not** supported.
+- Messaging is based on periodic polling rt updates are **not** supported.
-- The project was more of a weekend experiment than a production-ready app.
+- The project was more of a weekend experiment than a production ready app.

 ---